ATF Compliance Guide: Are Smoke Bombs Legal for Photography?

 Every Shutter Bombs grenade is made by Enola Gaye and ignites without a lighter:

-• Top-pull (TP40): pull a ring straight up from the top — easy to operate one-handed.
+• Top-pull (TP40): pull the cap straight up from the top — easy to operate one-handed.

 Are Shutter Bombs ATF compliant?